 Update as of 5/24/22: We had a dealer cancel their order for the lettered of PINES.
 We have 25 copies of the lettered edition available and will take orders on a first-come, first-ordered basis.
 Traycases are now being made for the book.
-Those purchasing from us will be able to receive the same letter for Wayward and the third book in the series as long as you order from Gauntlet.
+Those purchasing from us will be able to receive the same letter for Wayward and the third book in the series.

 You may Pre-order now with no need for payment until we invoice you at the time we will be shipping book and traycase.